 Ask them who DO you want to work for and who DON’T you want to work for.
 This not only gives you a potential target list to speak to (the Do’s obviously!) but also provides you with proof of their commerciality and competitor knowledge.

-When advising clients, there are companies who use pyschometric testing, competency based questions and assessment days to establish the right fit.
+When advising clients, there are companies that use psychometric testing, competency-based questions, and assessment days to establish the right fit.
 A lot of the time, as interviewers, we use our instinct and judgment.
 This should never be ignored as even if someone is ticking the right boxes on a test or saying the right thing on a role play, if your gut is telling you this person isn’t right, then learn to listen and trust yourself.

 Related: How To Act When Headhunters Call You.